AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 | Such that:
 | :math:`p` = pressure
 | :math:`\rho` = fluid density
-| :math:`g` = acceleration due to gravity, in aide_design as ``pc.gravity``
+| :math:`g` = acceleration due to gravity, in aide_design as ``con.GRAVITY``
 | :math:`z` = elevation relative to a reference
 | :math:`v` = fluid velocity

 Notice that each term in this form of the Bernoulli equation has units of :math:`[L]`, even though the terms represent the energy of water, which has units of :math:`\frac{[M] \cdot [L]^2}{[T]^2}`.
-When energy of water is described in units of length, the term used is called **head**.
+When energy of water is described in units of length, the term used is called **head** and referred to as :math:`h`.

-There are two important distinctions to keep in mind when using head to talk about energy.
+There are two important distinctions to keep in mind when using head to talk about a fluid's energy.
 First is that head is dependent on the density of the fluid under consideration.
 Take mercury, for example, which is around 13.6 times more dense than water.
 1 meter of mercury head is therefore equivalent to around 13.6 meters of water head.
 Second is that head is independent of the amount of fluid being considered, *as long as all the fluid is the same density*.
 Thus, raising 1 liter of water up by one meter and raising 100 liters of water up by one meter are both equivalent to giving the water 1 meter of water head, even though it requires 100 times more energy to raise the hundred liters than to raise the single liter.
 Since we are concerned mainly with water in this class, we will refer to ‘water head’ simply as ‘head’.

-Going back to the Bernoulli equation, the :math:`\frac{p}{\rho g}` term is called the pressure head, :math:`z` the elevation head, and :math:`\frac{v^2}{2g}` the velocity head.
+Going back to the Bernoulli equation, the :math:`\frac{p}{\rho g}` term is called the pressure head, :math:`z` is called the elevation head, and :math:`\frac{v^2}{2g}` is the velocity head.
 The following diagram shows these various forms of head via a 1 meter deep bucket (left) and a jet of water shooting out of the ground (right).

 .. _different_forms_of_head:
 .. figure:: Images/different_forms_of_head.png